nothingtosurprise/visualize-git/chrome-extension/README.md

-# GitGalaxy Chrome Extension
+# Git History Chrome Extension

-View GitHub star history for any repository, right from GitHub.
+View GitHub star history for any repository, right from GitHub at git-history.com.

 ## Features